italiangrid/voms/documentation/sysadmin-guide/3.0.0/index.md

 #### voms-db-util

-The `voms-db-util` command is used to manage the deployment of the VOMS database, and to add/remove administrators without requiring voms-admin VOs to be active.
-As `voms-db-util` is used by `voms-configure` normally system administrator does not use it, but it can sometimes be of help.
+The `voms-db-util` command is used to manage the deployment and upgrade of the VOMS database tables, and to add/remove administrators without requiring VOMS Admin VOs to be active.
+As `voms-db-util` is invoked internally by `voms-configure` normally system administrators do not use it, but it can sometimes be of help.

 The general invocation is